jvican/sbt-release-early/README.md

 ## Installation and latest version

-Check [the GitHub releases](https://github.com/scalacenter/sbt-release-early/releases) to find out what the last version is.

-For installation, [here's a quick link](https://github.com/scalacenter/sbt-release-early/wiki/Essential:-Using-the-plugin) to the pertinent doc page.
+For installation, [here's a quick link](https://github.com/scalacenter/sbt-release-early/wiki/Essential:-Installation) to the pertinent wiki page.

 ## Read the docs